aguida-dinara/mvn-ci-friend-versions/readme.md

 ## Goals:

-- Provide an automated means to version maven artifacts on separate branches with minimal manual intervention by the developer.
+- Provide an automated way to control maven artifact versions on separate branches with minimal intervention required by the developer.

 ## Description:
-* Leveraging the [Maven CI Friendly Versions](https://maven.apache.org/maven-ci-friendly.html) that appeared in Maven 3.5.0-beta-1, we can use certain variables in a <version> tag within a pom.xml
+* Leveraging the features described in [Maven CI Friendly Versions](https://maven.apache.org/maven-ci-friendly.html) appearing in Maven 3.5.0-beta-1, we can now use certain variables within a pom.xml's <version> tag to better manage the project's version.
-* Using this newer model, a maven project's version is no longer supplied in the pom.xml of the project.
-Instead it can be supplied in one of two ways:
+* Using this newer model, a maven project's actual version is no longer supplied in the pom.xml of the project.
+Instead, it is now supplied in one of two ways:
     * Within ```.mvn/maven.config``` under parameter ```revision```
     * At the command line, via:
     ```